ryanascherr/readme-generator/README.md

 ## Usage

+Both fs and inquirer are required to use this.

 ## License

-This application is covered under the following license: BSD 3
+This application is covered under the following license: None

 ## Contributing

+Feel free to make any contributions.

 ## Questions

 Have questions?
-Contact this project's creator at .
+Contact this project's creator at ryanscherr@gmail.com.

-Their GitHub profile page is github.com/.
+Their GitHub profile page is github.com/ryanascherr.

-undefined